domedg/Quiz-Sicurezza-Informatica/README.md

 ## Usage
 1. Clone the repository to your local machine.
-2. Run the Python script:
+2. Navigate to the `quiz_sicurezza` directory:

     ```bash
+    cd quiz_sicurezza/
+    ```

+3. Run the Python script:

+    ```bash
     python3 quiz_sicurezza.py
     ```

-3. Answer the questions with "v" for true or "f" for false.
+4. Answer the questions with "v" for true or "f" for false.
-4. The quiz will display your score and time at the end.
+5. The quiz will display your score and time at the end.